-5. Professional Identity Demonstrates beginning understanding of self as professional; "thinking like a psychologist" 0 1 □2 □ 3 4 □[N/O] Demonstrates knowledge of the program and profession (training model, core competencies) Demonstrates knowledge about practicing within one's competence IA.
-Comments About Trainee's Professional Values and Attitude udes B. Individual and Cultural Diversity (ICD): Awareness, sensiti individuals, groups and communities who represent various cultural and personal b with the UCS definition.
-Diversity can be broadly defined to include cultural, indiv based on race, ethnicity, age, sexual orientation, relational status, religion, spiritual economic status, veteran status, disability and ability, gender identity and expression lifestyles. ackgroun idual, and ity, langu d and char d role dif age, natio aracteristi ferences i onality, ci cs defined ncluding, l tizenship broadly and but not limit status, social nd consistent ited to, those al class, 1.
-Self as Shaped by Context and Individual and Cultural Dive rsity Demonstrates knowledge, awareness, and understanding of one's own dimensions of diversity and attitudes towards diverse others 0 1 □2 □3 □ 4 □[N/O] Applies knowledge of others as cultural beings in assessment, treatment, and consultation 0 □2 □3 4 □[N/O] Demonstrates understanding that others may have multiple cultural identities Initiates supervision about diversity issues with others 2.
-Others as Shaped by Individual and Cultural Diversity and Contex t Demonstrates knowledge, awareness, and understanding of other individuals as cultural beings 0 1 □2 □3 □ 4 □[N/O] 3.
-Interaction of Self and Others as Shaped by Individual and Cultura al Dive rsity an d Conto ext Demonstrates knowledge, awareness, and understanding of interactions between self and diverse others 0 1 2 □3 □ 4 □[N/O] 4.
+5. Professional Identity Demonstrates beginning understanding of self as professional; "thinking like a psychologist" $\square 2$ □3 □ 4 □[N/O] Demonstrates knowledge of the program and profession (training model, core competencies) Demonstrates knowledge about practicing within one's competence IA.
+Comments About Trainee's Professional Values and Attitu ides B. Individual and Cultural Diversity (ICD): Awareness, sensitivindividuals, groups and communities who represent various cultural and personal be with the UCS definition.
+Diversity can be broadly defined to include cultural, indivibased on race, ethnicity, age, sexual orientation, relational status, religion, spirituality economic status, veteran status, disability and ability, gender identity and expression lifestyles. ackground dual, and ty, langua d and cha role diff age, natio aracteristi ferences in onality, ci cs defined ncluding, l tizenship s broadly and but not lime status, soci nd consistent ited to, those al class, 1.
+Self as Shaped by Context and Individual and Cultural Diver rsity Demonstrates knowledge, awareness, and understanding of one's own dimensions of diversity and attitudes towards diverse others $\Box 0$ $\square 2$ □ 3 4 □[N/O] Applies knowledge of others as cultural beings in assessment, 0 □1 □2 П3 4 □[N/O] treatment, and consultation Demonstrates understanding that others may have multiple cultural identities Initiates supervision about diversity issues with others 2.
+Others as Shaped by Individual and Cultural Diversity and C Context t Demonstrates knowledge, awareness, and understanding of other individuals as cultural beings $\Box 0$ $\square 2$ □3 □4 □[N/O] 3.
+Interaction of Self and Others as Shaped by Individual and C Cultura l Dive rsity an d Conte ext Demonstrates knowledge, awareness, and understanding of interactions between self and diverse others $\Box 0$ $\square 2$ □ 3 □ 4 $\square[N/O]$ 4.
 Applications based on Individual and Cultural Context Demonstrates basic knowledge of and sensitivity to the scientific, theoretical, and contextual issues related to ICD as they apply to professional psychology.
-Understands the need to consider ICD issues in all aspects of professional psychology work (e.g., assessment, treatment, research, relationships with colleagues) 0 1 □2 3 □ 4 □[N/O] Illustrates awareness in case notes IB.
-Comments About Trainee's Multicultural Comp etenco P. 20.
-Common 20.
-20. 20.
-20. 20.
-20. 20.
-20. 20.
-20.
+Understands the need to consider ICD issues in all aspects of professional psychology work (e.g., assessment, treatment, research, relationships with colleagues) 0 1 □ 2 3 □ 4 □[N/O] Illustrates awareness in case notes IB.
+Comments About Trainee's Multicultural Comp etence - /